conda-incubator/conda-store/docs/contributing.md

    ordering.
 Each route has a list of allowed sorting keys: e.g. `namespace`, `name`, `channel`.
 All paginated routes support this and have a default specific to the given resource.
+ - `distinct_on` (can be multiple distinct ons) indicating a multi-column distinct on.
+Each route has a list of allowed distinct keys.
  - `order` is either `desc` descending or `asc` ascending with a default of `asc`.
 Only one order parameter is accepted.